TheLabRatChronicles/essays/essay1.md

-# The Lab Rat Chronicles
+# he Dopamine Addiction Network
-The Dopamine Addiction Network.
+How dopamine works in your brain

 Welcome!
 This is the title of my first essay.